|Pottsville Republican of June 28, 1887

 On Saturday, Superintendent Smith, of the Schuylkill Canal, issued notices of dismissal to all the employees except the

-impossible even for individual boats to run and the great waterway will shortly be relegated to an unsightly ditch.
+will be impossible even for individual boats to run and the great waterway will shortly be relegated to an unsightly ditch.

 |Pottsville Republican of March 22, 1887